hasura/graphql-engine/CONTRIBUTING.md

 ### Community content

-We have identified three other ways of contributing with community content:
+We have identified three other ways of contributing to community content:

 - [boilerplates](community/boilerplates)